Exciting news: The Deskless Report 2022 has launched 🎉 Read it here!

 It’s also difficult to maintain timelines for collecting feedback from region to region, especially when you look at how fast each store, region, or floor supervisor works.
 If one store shares feedback two months prior to another store, then your team will likely delay making any meaningful change for at least two months.
 And if an organization is lacking standardized procedures across various regions, that leads to misaligned feedback.

-Lack of focus on formal upward feedback channels
+3. Lack of upward feedback channels

-When you work in a deskbound organization, there are many formalities that are put into place with a focus on exchanging feedback, like one-on-one meetings, 360 degree reviews, and quarterly or annual performance reviews.
+When you work in a deskbound organization, there are many formalities that are put into place with a focus on exchanging feedback, like one-on-one meetings, 360 degree reviews and quarterly or annual performance reviews.
 There are countless opportunities available for these deskbound employees to receive and share feedback.

-Less tech in place (especially non-BYOD workplaces)
+4. Less tech in place (especially in non-BYOD workplaces)

-Difficulties reviewing upward feedback at scale
+5. Difficulties reviewing upward feedback at scale